Adi112401/Treasure-Island-Ebook-Project/TIMainText.md

 ### The Ebb-tide Runs

-The coracle--as I had ample reason to know before I was done with her--was a very safe boat for a person of my height and weight, both buoyant and clever in a sea- way; but she was the most cross-grained, lop-sided craft to manage.
+<p class="first">The coracle--as I had ample reason to know before I was done with her--was a very safe boat for a person of my height and weight, both buoyant and clever in a sea- way; but she was the most cross-grained, lop-sided craft to manage.
 Do as you pleased, she always made more leeway than anything else, and turning round and round was the manoeuvre she was best at.
-Even Ben Gunn himself has admitted that she was "queer to handle till you knew her way."
+Even Ben Gunn himself has admitted that she was "queer to handle till you knew her way."</p>

 Certainly I did not know her way.
 She turned in every direction but the one I was bound to go; the most part of the time we were broadside on, and I am very sure I never should have made the ship at all but for the tide.
 By good fortune, paddle as I pleased, the tide was still sweeping me down; and there lay the *Hispaniola* right in the fairway, hardly to be missed.